Calamari/BehaviorTree.js/README.md

 ### Creating own Decorators

 To create an own decorator.
-You simple need a class that extends the `Decorator` class and overrides the decorate method.
+You simply need a class that extends the `Decorator` class and overrides the decorate method.
 Simply look within the `src/decorators` sub folder to check some reference implementations.

-Beware that you cannot simple instantiate the `Decorator` class and pass in the `decorate` methods as a blueprint as a dynamically decorator, because the way things works right now.
+Beware that you cannot simply instantiate the `Decorator` class and pass in the `decorate` methods as a blueprint as a dynamical decorator, because the way things works right now.

 ### Using built-in Decorators

 There are several "simple" decorators already built for your convenience.
-Check the `src/decorators` dir for more details (and the specs for what they are doing).
+Check the `src/decorators` directory for more details (and the specs for what they are doing).
 Using them is as simple as:

 ```js
 import { BehaviorTree, Sequence, Task, SUCCESS, FAILURE, decorators } from 'behaviortree'